Priest Under Fire

 In Priest Under Fire, Peter Sánchez tells the story of how one priest joined a movement to help his people and his country.
 He provides much-needed insight into both the Salvadoran civil war and the Catholic Church-influenced grassroots political movements, showing that they continue to inform Latin America today.

-Peter M. Sánchez is professor of political science at Loyola University Chicago.
+Peter M. Sánchez is professor emeritus of political science at Loyola University Chicago.
 He is the author of Panama Lost?: U.S. Hegemony, Democracy, and the Canal.

 Fascinating. . . .
 An excellent addition to the literature on liberation theology and politics in El Salvador and throughout the continent.